The 10 Best TV Shows About Jail, Prison, and Inmates

 Escape at Dannemora is one of two "based on a true story" entries on this list, and it's a strong example of how real life can often be wilder than fiction.
 You won't believe this actually happened.

-It centers on the 2015 breakout at Clinton Correctional Facility by Richard Matt (Benicio Del Toro) and David Sweat (Paul Dano).
-These two murderers are helped by married staff member Joyce (Patricia Arquette), who still denies most of the story.
+It centers on the 2015 breakout at Clinton Correctional Facility by Richard Matt (played by Benicio Del Toro) and David Sweat (played by Paul Dano).
+These two murderers are helped by married staff member Joyce (played by Patricia Arquette), who still denies most of the story.

 Ben Stiller directs this historical drama at a slow and steady pace that demands patient engagement for its rewarding payoff.